- Scientific name: Delphinus delphis

 Short-beaked common dolphins are social creatures which live in groups which can range in number from hundreds to as many as tens of thousands of individual dolphins.
 They are fast and active swimmers which can often be seen jumping from the water and riding the bow waves of ships, although they are also capable of diving to depths in excess of 150 metres.

-The short-beaked common dolphin is considered to be abundant and is classed as a species of Least Concern by the IUCN (International Union for the Conservation of Nature) on a world-wide basis.
-However, the outlook for this species is not as positive in European waters.
-An overall lack of research means that it is classed as Data Deficient in European waters generally, and it is classed as Endangered in the Mediterranean.
-It is believed that a combination of climate change, pollution and bycatch in fisheries has led to the short-beaked common dolphin declining in numbers significantly in the Mediterranean in the last few decades.
-It is hoped that international collaboration to create protected areas may help the numbers of this species recover in the coming years.
-The UK banned pair trawling for bass in its own territorial waters due to the bycatch of dolphin species.
+The short-beaked common dolphin is considered to be abundant and is classed as a species of Least Concern by the IUCN (International Union for the Conservation of Nature) on a worldwide basis.
+However, a lack of research means that it is classed as Data Deficient in European waters and it is believed that a combination of climate change, pollution and bycatch in fisheries has led to the short-beaked common dolphin declining in numbers significantly in the Mediterranean in the last few decades.

-Short-beaked common dophins have historically been hunted by a number of nations such as Japan and in areas such as the Black Sea, although they are now commercially harvested in only very small numbers, and EU legislation now bans the capture or trade of this species within Europe.
+Short-beaked common dolphins have historically been hunted by a number of nations such as Japan and in Europe in the Black Sea, although they are now commercially harvested in only very small numbers, and EU legislation now bans the capture or trade of this species within Europe.

 There can also be issues with the powerful sonar used by military vessels and helicopters causing mass stranding of short-beaked common dolphins.
 In June 2008 around fifty short-beaked common dolphins beached themselves near Falmouth Harbour, Cornwall with around half of the dolphins dying and the rest being rescued and returned to the sea.
 A large-scale military operation had taken place in the vicinity shortly before the stranding, featuring Royal Navy vessels and ships from a number of other navies.
 It is believed the powerful sonar which is lowered into the sea from a helicopter to hunt submarines may have played a key role in confusing or scaring the dolphins and forcing them into the harbour where they then beached themselves.